Mitchell-Lee-93/kitti-A-LOAM/README.md

 # A-LOAM for kitti dataset

 This repository contains modified code of A-LOAM to run and evaluate with kitti-data set.
 When you run the code, you'll get the trajectory results of A-LOAM in KITTI groundtruth format and you can directly evalutate the result with KITTI gt by EVO-eval kit.
-A-LOAM already has the kitti helper for kitti-data usage but I found that it has different directories so I also modified it.
+A-LOAM already has the kitti helper for kitti-data usage but I found that it has some problem with directories, so I modified it.
 Wish you find it helpful, especially who are not familiar with ROS and LOAM.

 ## 1. Prerequisites
 ### 1.1 **Ubuntu** and **ROS**